bzalasky/rockhopper.digital/site/content/methods.md

 written.
 Data dependencies need to be documented.
 Tradeoffs need to be discovered and prioritized.

-After all that, I'll sketch out ideas within a design system, progressing from an abstract catalog of base elements towards concrete layouts, components and features.
+After all that, I’ll sketch out ideas within a design system, progressing from an abstract catalog of base elements towards concrete layouts, components and features.

 <h2>Build</h2>

-Designs and specifications aren't infallible.
+Designs and specifications aren’t infallible.
 They frequently require changes during the course development.
 Identifying all functional and nonfunctional requirements before development begins is nearly impossible.
 Because of this, my approach to building software products is adaptive.